 During the session, participants were asked to write their names along with their organization and/or position in the Chat on Zoom Application.
 Annex 9 presents the list of attendees of the session.
-A total of 15 participants attended the session of which one was a woman.
+A total of 8 participants attended the session of which one was a woman.

 The public hearing opened with a word from ACE representative who introduced the overall project and its objectives and relevant organizations including CDR and the World Bank.
 The Consultant presented a description on the maintenance activities, purpose of the hearing, a summary of the ESMP process, and a list of potential environmental and social issues associated with implementation of maintenance activities.
 Participants were also informed that a GRM procedure has been developed for the project and were given contact information of the Project Consultant in order to inquire about it as well as the GRM channels.
 The floor was then opened for discussion and questions.
-The presentation made to the public hearing participants can be found in Annex 9.
+The presentation made to the public hearing participants along with some screenshots from the Zoom meeting can be found in Annex 9.